Reference

 Look at the camera, not the screen

 Camera contact reads as eye contact to the viewer.
-Cover your self-view if watching yourself is distracting — it usually is.
+Cover your self-view if watching yourself is distracting.
+It usually is.

 Use the think time deliberately